ADHD Assessment

 1. Price

-2. Insurance
+2. Insurance Coverage

 3. Time

-1. $ ?
+1. $ 950

 DETAILS

-1. Symptoms of inattention
+Symptoms of Inattention

-2. • Often fails to give close attention to detail or makes mistakes
+• Often fails to give close attention to detail, makes mistakes, or has difficulty sustaining attention in tasks and activities.

 • Often does not seem to listen when spoken to directly

-• Often avoids, dislikes or is reluctant to engage in tasks that require sustained mental effort
+• Often has difficulty organizing tasks and activities, avoids or is reluctant to engage in tasks that require sustained mental effort

-4. • Often fidgets with or taps hands and feet, or squirms in seat
+• Often fidgets, taps hands or feet, or squirms in seat; frequently leaves seat when remaining seated is expected.

-• Often unable to play or engage in leisure activities quietly
+• Often unable to play or engage in leisure activities quietly; may run or climb in inappropriate situations (in adolescents or adults, may appear restless).

 • Is often “on the go,” acting as if “driven by a motor”